Slasher film: 1983

 Traditional slasher films saw less frequent output.
 The House on Sorority Row followed the same general plot as Prom Night (1980) with guilty teens stalked and punished for a terrible secret.
 The Final Terror borrows visual and thematic elements from Just Before Dawn (1981), as Sweet Sixteen borrows from Happy Birthday to Me (1981).
-The most successful slasher of the year was Psycho II, which grossed over $34 million at the box office.
+The most successful slasher of the year was Psycho II, which sold over 11 million theatrical admissions.
 The film also reunited original Psycho (1960) cast members Anthony Perkins and Vera Miles.
 10 to Midnight, inspired by the real-life crimes of Richard Speck, promoted star Charles Bronson's justice-for-all character above its horror themes.
 Robert Hiltzik's Sleepaway Camp was a home video hit, being unique for its pubescent victims and themes of paedophilia and transvestism.
 Sleepaway Camp featured homosexual scenes, which were taboo at the time.

 In Canada, whodunit Curtains had a brief theatrical life before finding new life on VHS, while criticism toward American Nightmares portrayal of prostitutes, drug addicts, and pornography addicts hurt its video rentals.
 Sledgehammer was shot-on-video for just $40,000, with a gender-reversal climax showing Playgirl model Ted Prior as a "final guy."
 Other home video slashers from the year include Blood Beat, Double Exposure, and Scalps, the latter claiming to be one of the most censored films in history.
 Releases began to distance from the genre.
-The poster for Mortuary features a hand is bursting from the grave, though the undead have nothing to do with the film.
+The poster for Mortuary features a hand bursting from the grave, though the undead have nothing to do with the film.
 Distributors were aware of fading box office profits, and they were attempting to hoodwink audiences into thinking long-shelved releases like Mortuary were different.